-Rainwater fittings
+Rainw rater fittings

 Repair Category 1

-Notes Rainwater goods show signs of normal weathering along with corrosion to localised cast iron fitments.
+Notes Rainwater goods show signs of normal weathering.
+Corrossion was evident to sections of cast iron fitments.
 It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.